 12. Craters of the Moon National Monument and Preserve

-With a name like this, how could Craters of the Moon National Monument and Preserve not make our list of top stargazing national parks?!
+With a name like this, how could Craters of the Moon National Monument and Preserve not make my list of top stargazing national parks?!
 What draws people to Craters of the Moon is that it evokes a sense of otherworldliness – so much that Apollo astronauts trained for moon landings in the park!

 While many people visit during the day to explore the rock-strewn landscape or try caving, stargazing is another great option here.
 From one of the two campgrounds at Craters of the Moon, you can look up at the stars and imagine how different the night sky might look from other planets (and moons) when we reach them someday.